jeffpk62/tone-analyzer/developer-overview.md

 ## Learning more about application development
 {: #learn}

-The {{site.data.keyword.toneanalyzershort}} service supports two typical programming models: *Direct interaction*, in which the client communicates with the service directly; and *relaying via a proxy*, in which the client and service exchange all data (requests and results) through a proxy application that resides in {{site.data.keyword.Bluemix_short}}.
+The {{site.data.keyword.toneanalyzershort}} service supports two typical programming models.
+With *direct interaction*, the client communicates with the service directly.
+With *relaying via a proxy*, the client and service exchange all data (requests and results) through a proxy application that resides in {{site.data.keyword.Bluemix_short}}.

 For more information about working with {{site.data.keyword.watson}} Developer Cloud services and {{site.data.keyword.Bluemix_notm}}, see the following: